Defective Property Conditions

 To hold a property owner accountable for your injuries, you must fall into a protected visitor category.
 This will establish that the owner actually owed you a duty of care.
 Once you show this obligation, you need to prove that the property owner breached the duty by some careless action, resulting in the accident.
 You also must point to actual damages that you sustained as a result of your injuries.

 A property owner may claim that you are responsible for your own harm because the defective condition was clearly apparent.
 In Florida, an open and obvious hazard may suggest that you were negligent, but it does not absolve an owner from failing to maintain the premises.
 A court will decide if a defect was so apparent that your own negligence should be considered.
 If you are found partially responsible, you can potentially recover damages to the extent of the property owner’s fault.

 Types of compensation available in a successful premises liability lawsuit include, but are not limited to, damages for medical costs associated with the injury, any lost income, and pain and suffering.
-The time limit for filing this type of claim is four years.Consult a Slip and Fall Attorney After a South Florida Accident
+The time limit for filing this type of claim is four years.Consult a Slip and Fall Attorney After a West Palm Beach Accident

-The slip and fall lawyers at Frankl & Kominsky can help you pursue a claim against a South Florida property owner if a defective condition caused your injuries.
+The slip and fall lawyers at Frankl & Kominsky can help you pursue a claim against a West Palm Beach property owner if a defective condition caused your injuries.
 We have represented a number of victims in premises liability cases.
 We can effectively present your claim and tenaciously assert your right to damages.
-We proudly serve individuals in Delray Beach, Palm Beach Gardens, and Deerfield Beach, as well as other Florida communities.
+We proudly serve individuals in Delray Beach, Palm Beach Gardens, and Boca Raton, as well as other Palm Beach County communities.
 For a free consultation, call our office today at (855) 800-8000.
 You can also contact us through our online form.
 We speak Spanish and Creole.